Rjt5412/Spoken_text_2_written_text/README.md

 # Future Implementations:
 1. Fix the special character conversion.
 It does not work for all cases.
 2. Include proper conversion for numbers.
 (Eg. Three hundred and thirty three --> 333)
-3. Include date handlin
+3. Include date handling.
-4. Punctuation Handling
+4. Punctuation Handling.
 5. Include space after sentences.